AHL-Logics-backend-tranining-2024/python-task-2/README.md

 - **Explanation:**
     1. Add Task:
        1. Users are prompted to enter details for a new task.
-They are also asked if the task is urgent (e.g `is_urgent (bool): Yes, YES, YeS, NO, No, o ... etc are considered as a vlid input`).
+They are also asked if the task is urgent (e.g `is_urgent (bool): any shape of yes and no is considered as a valid input`).
        2. If the task is urgent, the UrgentTask class is used to create the task with a priority level.
        3. Otherwise, a regular Task is created.
     2. View Tasks: